 In South Carolina, LLC names must meet the following guidelines:

-- LLC business names must not contain the word "bank," "banking," "trust," "cooperative," "credit union," or any variations of these words unless you obtain special permits.
+• LLC business names must not contain the words "bank," "banking," "trust," "cooperative," "credit union," or any variations of these words unless you obtain special permits.

-If you found an available name but are not in the position to start the business yet, you have the option to reserve your desired name by filing a special application to the South Carolina Secretary of State's Division of Corporations.
+If you found an available name but are not in a position to start the business yet, you have the option to reserve your desired name by filing a special application with the South Carolina Secretary of State's Division of Corporations.

-Name reservation is filed by mail at a $25 filing fee.
+A name reservation is filed by mail for a $25 filing fee.

 South Carolina has its own Legislature website containing detailed naming guidelines, so make sure you read all the instructions thoroughly.